The Hidden Sugar That Is Hurting Your Health

 Here’s the bottom line:

 Stop confusing your body.
-If you have a desire for something sweet have a little sugar, but stay away from “fake” foods.
-Eating a whole-foods diet that has a low-glycemic load and is rich in phytonutrients and indulging in a few real sweet treats once in a while is a better alternative than tricking your body with artificial sweeteners – which leads to wide-scale metabolic rebellion and obesity.
+If you have a desire for something sweet have a little sugar.
+However, try to stay away from “fake” foods.
+Eating a whole-foods diet that has a low-glycemic load and is rich in phytonutrients is the best.
+Additionally, indulging in a few real sweet treats once in a while is the best option for almost everyone.

 Please share your thoughts below.